LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Visuomotor instruction tuning

-\section{Visuomotor Instruction Tuning}
+\section{Visuomotor instruction tuning}

-We leverage large Vision Language Models (VLMs) as a generalist to address diverse visuomotor control challenges, a process we call \emph{Visuomotor Instruction Tuning}.
-Specifically, we transform a typical behavior cloning dataset into an instruction tuning dataset and subsequently finetune a pretrained VLM on this tailored dataset.
-The resulting \modelname framework benefits from the broad, inherent knowledge embedded within the VLM, enabling better visuomotor task learning.
+We leverage large Vision Language Models (VLMs) as a generalist to address diverse visuomotor control challenges.
+Specifically, we transform a typical behavior cloning dataset into an instruction tuning dataset and subsequently finetune a pretrained VLM on this tailored dataset, a process we call \emph{Visuomotor Instruction Tuning}.
+The resulting \modelname framework benefits from the broad, inherent knowledge embedded within the VLM and the alignment between robot action and image pixel coordinates, enabling more efficient visuomotor policy learning.

-In this section, we present our \modelname framework to \textit{a)} convert a set of robot manipulation expert trajectories into a visuomotor instruction tuning dataset, and \textit{b)} turn a VLM finetuned on such a dataset into a competitive robot policy.
-In the next section, we show that such a VLM can be further improved for robot control in a self-supervised manner using auxiliary instruction tuning datasets, which are also extracted from the same existing expert demonstrations.
+In this section, we present our \modelname framework to \emph{a}) convert a set of robot manipulation expert trajectories into a visuomotor instruction tuning dataset, and \emph{b}) finetune a VLM on such a dataset as a robot policy.
+In the next section, we show that \emph{c}) such VLMs can be further improved for robot control using auxiliary instruction tuning data created in a self-supervised manner.